-Ideally, developers should run tests on every commit, but segmenting those tests into automated suites so that the right set of tests are triggered each time.
-Those sets shouldn’t be so small that you don’t have enough coverage, but not large enough that you don’t have the QA and developer capacity to check them either.
+Ideally, developers should run tests on every commit, but it’s important to segmenting those tests into automated suites so that the right set of tests are triggered each time.
+Those sets shouldn’t be so small that you don’t have enough coverage, but not so large that you don’t have the QA and developer capacity to check them either.

 Keep in mind that tests that fail require attention.
 Testing too frequently without allocating capacity to triage failed tests and fix bugs is useless.